juxor/afaq/markdown/secJ5.md

 Productivity, and the Firm's Environment"_, pp. 183-237, **Paying for Productivity**, Alan S. Blinder (ed.), pp. 235-6 and p.
 221]

 Tom Cahill outlines the investment problem when he writes that the _"financial problem"_ is a major reason why co-operatives failed in the past, for _"basically the unusual structure and aims of co-operatives have always caused problems for the dominant sources of capital.
 In general, the finance environment has been hostile to the emergence of the co-operative spirit."_ He also notes that they were _"unable to devise structuring to **maintain a boundary** between those who work and those who own or control . . .
 It is understood that when outside investors were allowed to have power within the co-op structure, co-ops lost their distinctive qualities."_ [**Op.
 Cit.**, pp.
-238-239] So even **if** co-operative do attract investors, the cost of so doing may be to transform the co-operatives into capitalist firms.
+238-239] So even **if** co-operatives do attract investors, the cost of so doing may be to transform the co-operatives into capitalist firms.
 So while all investors experience risk, this _"is even more acute"_ in co-operatives _"because investors must simultaneously cede control **and** risk their entire